gustavopsantos/Reflex/README.md

 > Note that debug mode reduces performance and increases memory pressure, so use it wisely.

 And from there you can check:
-- Container Hierarchy
+- Hierarchy of Containers, Bindings and Instances
-- Implementation
-- Contracts
+- Binding Contracts, Kind and Lifetime
 - Resolution Count
+- Container call stack (who created the container)
-- Binding Type
+- Binding call stack (who created the binding)
-- Binding assignment call stack
+- Instance call stack (who resolved the binding making selected instance to be instantiated)

 ---